Transition to Home as Easy as Possible with UH Geauga

 Patients may receive a survey after returning home from the hospital.
 We ask that individuals please take a few minutes to complete any post discharge survey they receive.
-At UH Geauga Medical Center, we strive to provide the highest quality care.
+At UH Geauga Medical Center, a campus of UH Regional Hospitals, we strive to provide the highest quality care.
 If at any time during a patient’s hospital stay he or she does not feel we are meeting his or her expectations, we strongly encourage the individual to speak up so we can resolve the issue immediately.

 Patient and Family Education

 Patient and family education is a shared responsibility between patients, families and caregivers.
 UH Geauga Medical Center is committed to helping patients and families with health care goals.
 Educational programs are available to help you understand disease processes and treatment options.
 Information is also available to help you adjust to lifestyle changes.
 Nurses can help answer your questions about healthy lifestyles, activities of daily living and preventive self-care.
 Please talk with your nurse about any disease management education or discharge planning assistance.

 Offering a Variety of Care Options After Discharge

 University Hospitals Geauga Medical Center is home to a wide range of outpatient services to help you regain strength and mobility, relearn activities of daily living and improve quality of life following a hospital stay, including:

 - Physical, occupational and speech therapies

 - Hand and upper extremities therapy

 - Stroke rehabilitation

 - Anticoagulation therapy clinic